radenvodka/Recsech/README.md

-# Recsech - Recon And Research
+# Recsech - Web Reconnaissance Tools

 Recsech is a tool for doing Footprinting and Reconnaissance on a target web.